-Governance Structure Rubric Exceeds Standard The school has met standard for 3 or more consecutive years.
+Governance Structure Rubric Exceeds Standard The school has met standard for 3 or more consecutive years, including the most recently completed school year.
 Meets Standard Board Bylaws are compliant with ID law.
 Articles of Incorporation are current.
 No investigations were conducted into either ethical behavior or conflict of interest regarding any board director.
 The board did not experience an Open Meeting Law violation that needed to be cured this year.
 Approaches Standard The school was informed of or became aware of non-compliance and action to correct the issue was taken within 30 days.
 Does Not Meet Standard The school was informed of or became aware of non-compliance and action to correct the issue was not taken within 30 days.